Introduction

 You should now have a tmux session with 2 panes: one for the server and one for the node.

-Go on the node and change directory to the mounted NFS:
+Go on the node and change directory to the mounted volume:

 cd /data